Blockzeit

 Jay Speakman

 Jay Speakman is a technology writer based in San Francisco, California.
-He writes on the topics of blockchain, cryptocurrency, DeFi and other disruptive technologies.
-Clients include Avalanche, Be[in]Crypto, Trust Machines and several blogs devoted to blockchain gaming.
+He specialized on the topics of blockchain, cryptocurrency, DeFi and other disruptive technologies.
+Jay has worked with companies such as Avalanche, Be[in]Crypto, Trust Machines and several blogs devoted to blockchain gaming.
 He will not rest until fiat currency is defeated.

 Related Posts